Welcome to the Gisborne Amateur Radio Club Web Site

 The local calling frequency is the 680 repeater.

-The National system node is 439.875MHz with a -5MHz offset which being at the same location as 690 has similar coverage.
+The National system node repeater is 9875 with a -5MHz offset.
+It is at the same location as 690 and has similar coverage.

 A new battery, aerial, coaxial cable and solar regulator have been installed.
 Thanks to a grant , several donations from club members and assistance from commercial organisations the actual financial cost to the club has been kept to a minimum.
 Reports from a wide area are that coverage has been much improved and no low battery alarms have been heard